 Mexican/New Mexican food dominates the restaurant scene, such as it is.
+And the jalapenos are not moldy, nor are the chiles.

 - Culinary note: Chile